François Hanriot: End of the Reign of Terror

 In the evening Robespierre, Hanriot, and the other liberated prisoners had gathered at the Hotel de Ville which was now their headquarters.
 The Convention responded by declaring them outlaws to be taken dead or alive, and ordering troops of its own under Barras to suppress them.
-Henriot ordered to light the entire square with torches.
+Henriot ordered his men to light the entire square with torches.
 Within an hour, the forces of the Commune quietly deserted the square.
 Around two in the morning, troops of the Convention under the command of Barras arrived.
 Robespierre and a number of others were arrested.
 Hanriot fell from a side window, and was found later in the day, unconscious, in a neighbouring courtyard.
 Hanriot was taken to the guillotine in the same cart as Robespierre and his brother and was executed just before Robespierre on 28 July 1794, only semi-conscious when led to the platform.

 According to Merda Hanriot tried to escape by a concealed staircase to the third floor.
 He lodged in an apartment there.
 Most sources say that Hanriot was thrown out of a window by Coffinhal after being accused of the disaster.
 (According to Ernest Hamel it is one of the many legends spread by Barère.)
-Anyhow, Hanriot landed in a small courtyard on a heap of glass.
+At any rate, Hanriot landed in a small courtyard on a heap of glass.
 He had strength enough to crawl into a drain where he was found twelve hours later and taken to the Conciergerie.

 In the afternoon of 10 Thermidor (28 July, a décadi, a day of rest and festivity) the Revolutionary Tribunal condemned Robespierre and 21 "Robespierrists" (c.q.
 13 members of the insurrectionary Commune) to death by the rules of the law of 22 Prairial, only verifying their identity at the trial.
 In the late afternoon, the convicts were taken in three carts to the Place de la Révolution to be executed.

-He owned 47 prints of different events during the revolution, a "magnifique" wooden secretary, and the complete works by Jean-Jacques Rousseau, published by Pierre-Alexandre DuPeyrou and René Louis de Girardin (1780–1782).
+Hanriot owned 47 prints of different events during the revolution, a "magnifique" wooden secretary desk, and the complete works by Jean-Jacques Rousseau, published by Pierre-Alexandre DuPeyrou and René Louis de Girardin (1780–1782).